collapsed-stacks/startups/questions/5864/asking-for-feedback-reporting-of-errors-without-making-your-product-seem-infer.md

 - posted by: [MSLV](https://stackexchange.com/users/2242446/mslv) on 2015-08-10
 - score: 0

-<p>Education market is huge. </p>
+Education market is huge.

-<p>Potentially, there are thousands of clients waiting in line for your product.
-Identify a few and give them your product/service free of charge <strong>in exchange for their honest feedback</strong>. </p>
+Potentially, there are thousands of clients waiting in line for your product.
+Identify a few and give them your product/service free of charge **in exchange for their honest feedback**.

-<p>Position/market your offer wisely: few people will be interested in testing <em>someone's buggy prototype</em>, but getting access to an <em>early beta version</em> just sound a whole lot better. </p>
+Position/market your offer wisely: few people will be interested in testing *someone's buggy prototype*, but getting access to an *early beta version* just sound a whole lot better.

-<p>Not only you'll be able to get feedback that <em>you</em> need - you might tap into real clients that will have their own ideas (aka <em>features</em>) on how to improve your product and, this time around, they'll be much more <strong>willing to pay</strong> very real money for it. </p>
+Not only you'll be able to get feedback that *you* need - you might tap into real clients that will have their own ideas (aka *features*) on how to improve your product and, this time around, they'll be much more **willing to pay** very real money for it.